Woodrow Wilson High School (Dallas): Athletics

 Woodrow's basketball team won state back in 1938, and later produced Alton Lister '76, a pro player on five different teams.
 Recent Woodrow graduate Anthony Randolph was one of the nation's top recruits, according to Rivals.com.
 He was a small forward for the LSU Tigers during his freshman year in college.
 Currently, Randolph is a professional basketball player for the Minnesota Timberwolves.
-He was selected as the 14th overall draft pick in the 2008 NBA Draft by the Golden State Warriors.
+He was selected as the 14th overall draft pick in the 2008 NBA draft by the Golden State Warriors.
 Woodrow's 2011 basketball team lost in the Regional Quarterfinals to Kimball (62-57), after leading most of the game.
 Kimball eventually won the state championship.
 The Wildcats, however finished ahead of Kimball with the number one total team offense in the Dallas Morning News' rankings.

 In 1953, Woodrow Wilson won the city and state golf championships with brothers Gene and Ross Teter.

 In 2007, Woodrow's athletics program was ranked No. 6 out of all 4-A high schools in the Dallas Morning News All-Sports competition.
 The Wildcats' score of 81 was better than 95 other local 4-A and 5-A high schools.
-That year, seven Woodrow football players made the state all-academic team: Thomas Simpson, Sam Ashbrook, Ian Mackinnon, and Jared Muston on the first team; and Ryan Gunter, Jack Hlavaty, and Preston Richmond on the second team.
+That year, seven Woodrow football players made the state all-academic team.

 In 2010, Woodrow placed 19th in 4-A All Sports Award competition sponsored by The Dallas Morning News - out of 62 4-A schools.
 Its score of 74 was higher than that of 88 4-A and 5-A schools.
 The girls' volleyball team and the boys' basketball team went deep into state playoffs with the basketball team being ranked 7th in the state.
 The tennis team, girls' swimming and both golf teams also did well in playoffs.
 In 2011 the school moved into the top ten out of 70 ranked schools from Wichita Falls to Texarkana.
 Its score of 91 points ranked ahead of 133 4-A and 5-A schools.
 In 2012, Woodrow won nine district titles and several teams advanced in the playoffs, which should have moved the school up in ranking (but the newspaper discontinued the awards).

 Bill and Herschel Forester were Wildcats who played college football at SMU as well as in the pros.
 Dallas' Forester Field was named for their father, Herschel, who taught at Woodrow from the opening of the school until the late 1950s.

 In March 2010, Freshman Grace Choi was ranked first in Texas in girls' golf.

-In April 2014, Seniors Barrett Blaker and Javier Gonzalez were ranked 12th out of hundreds of policy urban debate teams across the country at the Urban Debate National Championships in Washington D.C.